fruciano/GeometricMorphometricsMix/README.md

 This repository contains a few useful and fairly diverse geometric morphometric functions which may be useful to others.
 All the functions are reasonably well commented with information on usage and similar.
-It started as a simple set of function that I distributed as help to the students of my course in [Geometric Morphometrics](https://www.physalia-courses.org/courses-workshops/course22/) (organized by Physalia Courses
+It started as a simple set of function that I distributed as help to the students of my course in [Geometric Morphometrics](https://www.physalia-courses.org/courses-workshops/course22/) (organized by Physalia Courses).
 They are incorporated into an R package to facilitate distribution and use.

 ## Currently available functions